escalant3/ember-data-tastypie-adapter/README.md

     })
     ```

-**Note:** In both the cases, (for now) it is mandatory for the related models to have their own URLs to support proper CRUD operations
+**Note:** In both the cases, (for now) it is mandatory for the related models to have their own URLs to support proper CRUD operations.

 ## Contributing